iam-weijie/ai-flashcard/README.md

 # Swipe2Learn

-This is a flashcard SaaS.
+This is a flashcard SaaS powered by AI.

 ## Overview